subuta/js-to-builder/README.md

 ## js-to-builder

+SEE for testing this library: https://subuta.github.io/js-to-builder/

-Will generate [ast-types](https://github.com/benjamn/ast-types) builder from your javascript code.
+Will generate [ast-types](https://github.com/benjamn/ast-types) builder JSX from your javascript code.

 ### Why?